-Few agents realize just how important their handshake is when on the listing presentation appointment.
+Few agents realize just how important their handshake is when on the listing appointment.
 By perfecting your handshake you can prove you are a seasoned professional.
 Watch how you extend your hand.
 A palm out reveals you are submissive.
 A vertical reveals you are equal to the person you are meeting.
 Be mindful of your fingernails.
 Do you have naturally sweaty hands?
 Also the grip of the handshake.
 Be in the middle it terms of grip strength.
 Yes your hands matter.

-It is unfortunate many agents do not use an effective listing presentation when on the listing appointment.
+It is unfortunate many agents do not use an effective real estate listing presentation when on the listing appointment.
 They do so because they do not value the purpose of a listing presentation.
 It is hoped this article has increased your understanding of a listing presentation and why one is so important when you are on listing appointments.